 When we moved here to France it was winter.
-The place we take care of has a lovely garden, complete with gardener to take care of it (thank goodness).
+We looked after a ‘petite chateau’ that had a lovely garden, complete with gardener to take care of it (thank goodness).
 However, it also had a barely used, somewhat neglected, large, terraced vegetable garden.

-I have always wanted a vegetable garden.
-They appeal to me more than general grounds, lawns or floral gardens.
-It’s not that I don’t like flowers, I do, but more, I like food and the idea of creating a bounty one could eat is right up my strasse.
+I had always wanted a vegetable garden.
+They appeal to me more than floral gardens.
+It’s not that I don’t like flowers, I do, but more, I like foo.
+And the idea of creating a bounty one could eat is right up my strasse.

 As the garden is south facing with terraces, we wanted to utilise the walls as well, to maximise the growing spaces.
 We recycled pallets (given for free from our local hardware/bricolage) into Strawberry planters, as well as re-used plastic milk containers into hanging herb and lettuce pots.